Stanisław Dąbek: Biography

 On the eve of World War II, on July 23, 1939, he was appointed commander of the Marine Brigade of National Defense and acting commander of the Land Coastal Defence.
 As a person of great diligence and great organizational inventiveness, he undertook active work on strengthening the defensive positions and strengthening the armaments of units subordinate to him.
 As a result of his activities, the number of Polish branches in the Gdynia region increased from 5,000 to up to 15-18 thousand people.
 The tasks set for LOW envisaged maintaining the foreground of Gdynia for 3 days, and then a 7-day defense of Kępa Oksywska as the last defense bastion.
-During the September campaign, Colonel Dąbek actively commanded all the land forces gathered around Gdyniaby organizing offensive forays.
+During the September campaign, Colonel Dąbek actively commanded all the land forces gathered around Gdynia by organizing offensive forays.
 On the night of September 1/2 and 3/4, he attacked the enemy in the Gdynia-Kolibki-Osowo area, removing his pressure from the south, and on September 6/7 and 7/8 he ordered an attack on the Nowy Dwór Wejherowski - Wejherowo axis.
-The counterattack of 3 battalions on the Zagórze - Reda axis was planned for September 12, aimed at pushing back the enemy forces to the north and separating their forces, ended in a fiasco due to errors in the implementation of the assigned tasks.
+The counterattack of 3 battalions on the Zagórze - Reda axis was planned for September 12, aimed at pushing back the enemy forces to the north and separating their forces, but it ended in a fiasco due to errors in the implementation of the assigned tasks.
 In view of the overwhelming forces of the Wehrmacht and the cut-off of the Polish troops on the coast from the rest of the country, Dąbek decided to evacuate the forces remaining in his hands (9-10 thousand people) to Kępa Oksywska.
-In the evening of September 19, 1939 in the area of Babich Dołów, in the face of inevitable defeat, took his own life with a shot in the head, ordering the immediate cessation of the fight after his death.
+In the evening of September 19, 1939, in the area of Babich Dołów, in the face of inevitable defeat, he took his own life with a shot in the head, ordering the immediate cessation of the fight after his death.
 A modest funeral ceremony, after which the colonel was buried in a grave near the Quarantine Institution, was conducted by Fr.
 Cdr.
 Władysław Miegoń, the first chaplain of the Navy.
 On October 23, 1946, exhumations took place at the "Babi Dół cemetery", incl. col. Dąbka.
 On the other hand, on October 30, 1946, the solemn funeral of the commander of the Land Defense of the Coast and his six comrades-in-arms took place.
 On August 30, 1957, on the grave of Colonel Dąbek at the Cemetery of the Defenders of the Coast in Redłowo, a tombstone was unveiled with the words "I will show you how a Pole fights and dies".
-A memorial plaque was unveiled in Babie Doły on September 19, 1974 to commemorate the place of the colonel's death.
+A memorial plaque was unveiled in Babie Doły on September 19, 1974, to commemorate the place of the colonel's death.
 The colonel's wife, Irena Dąbek, participated in the ceremony.
 The plaque was made by the Naval Shipyard Foundry.
 This place is not accessible to the general public, as it is located in the 43rd Naval Aviation Base.